bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 People still post anonymously to mailing lists and stuff.
 Z-man, kind of anonymous, even though people have met him.
 You know, like there are anonymous developers and stuff.
-And that's, hopefully we don't need to go further in that direction But we might you know what if legal restrictions on development and stuff happen But then the question of like how to get people to not leave it's hard because it's not like you know just look on Twitter There's so many reasons where you're just like and and I know I've argued with people too about like, okay, do we want, you know, mercenaries or only people who have like this sort of, I really want to work on Bitcoin.
+And that's, hopefully we don't need to go further in that direction but we might you know what if legal restrictions on development and stuff happen but then the question of like how to get people to not leave it's hard because it's not like you know just look on Twitter There's so many reasons where you're just like and and I know I've argued with people too about like, okay, do we want, you know, mercenaries or only people who have like this sort of, I really want to work on Bitcoin.
 I have this like, you know, desire and motivation to work on Bitcoin specifically, versus people are like, Oh, it's just a job.
 I'm in it for, you know, I'm getting paid, I'm getting a good salary.
 I want to work on this.